Business Solutions

 In September 2020, ECRI conducted a review test for KN95 masks, and discovered that nearly 70% of those produced in China did not meet the NIOSH filtering requirements.
 [7]

-South Korea: KF94
+South Korea: KF94 (The Boat-Shaped Design)

->The Korean standards refers to its Food and Drug Administration (MFDS).
+The Korean standards refers to its Food and Drug Administration (MFDS).
 The “KF” stands for “Korean Filter,” and “94” represents the filtration efficiency, which indicates how good the mask is at filtering out particles.
 However, not to confuse the Korean standard with the US standard:

 • KF94: Korean standard, which means that the filtration rate of masks for particles with an average diameter of 0.4μm is greater than 94%.